unmojang/drasl/doc/configuration.md

 - `[[FallbackAPIServers]]`: Allows players to authenticate using other API servers.
 For example, say you had a Minecraft server configured to authenticate players with your Drasl instance.
 You could configure Mojang's API as a fallback, and a player signed in with either a Drasl account or a Mojang account could play on your server.
 Does not work with Minecraft servers that have `enforce-secure-profile=true` in server.properties.
 See [recipes.md](recipes.md) for example configurations.

   - You can configure any number of fallback API servers, and they will be tried in sequence, in the order they appear in the config file.
 By default, none are configured.
-  - `Nickname`: A name for the API server
+  - `Nickname`: A name for the API server.
+String.
+Example value: `"Mojang"`.
   - `AccountURL`: The URL of the "account" server.
 String.
 Example value: `"https://api.mojang.com"`.
   - `SessionURL`: The URL of the "session" server.
 String.
 Example value: `"https://sessionserver.mojang.com"`.
   - `ServicesURL`: The URL of the "services" server.
 String.
 Example value: `"https://api.minecraftservices.com"`.
   - `SkinDomains`: Array of domains where skins are hosted.
 For authlib-injector-compatible API servers, the correct value should be returned by the root of the API, e.g. go to [https://example.com/yggdrasil](https://example.com/yggdrasil) and look for the `skinDomains` field.
 Array of strings.
-Example value: `["textures.minecraft.net"]`
+Example value: `["textures.minecraft.net"]`.
   - Note: API servers set up for authlib-injector may only give you one URL---if their API URL is e.g. `https://example.com/yggdrasil`, then you would use the following settings:

     ```